basvandenberg/ng-select/README.md

 ## Limitations

+This component has limitations, which will be handled in future versions.
+Currently the goal is to work towards a stable 1.0 release version.

 ### Scalability

-For now, this component is not suitable for large numbers of options.
+The component is currently not suitable for large numbers of options.
 If the dropdown is opened, all options are added to the DOM, which will cause browser performance issues for large numbers of options.
 Therefore, if you have more that a few hundred options, then you will be better of with another solution.

-### Drop down positioning

-TODO
+### Custom option view (using an option template)

+In version 1.0 it will only be possible to define an option label that will be shown in the select dropdown.
+Customizing the option's view (adding an icon for example) is not possible.
+Also grouping of options is not supported.

 ## Develop